siddug/siddug.github.io/_posts/2015-01-11-hikeAthon.md

 </div>

 > In the recent hackathon or rather hikeAthon conducted by hike, I solved a part of this problem.
-Get as much information about the user as you can from an app without asking him to provide it.
+"Get as much information about the user as you can from an app without asking him to provide it".
 My team won <span id="tag">third position </span> in the comeptiion.
 Below are the resource links.
 Feel free to use them and contact me for any other info.

 * <a href="https://github.com/siddug/android-user-info">Git</a> - project link.
 * <a href="http://hikeathon.hackerrank.com/">HikeAthon</a> - Hackathon results.